 Newborn - 12 Months.

 I learned that visiting an art museum with my baby was a cool way to keep my own interest in art and culture alive while stimulating my baby's brain.
-Bright colors interest babies, says Dr. Kathleen Alfano, Senior Director of the Fisher-Price Play Lab.
+Bright colors interest babies, says Dr. Kathleen Alfano, Former Director of the Fisher-Price Play Lab.
 "Contrasting colors attract a baby's attention and engage their visual memory," she says.
 Once your baby starts talking, chatting with them and asking them to name and describe the things they see will hone their verbal development.

 1 - 2 Years.

 Once your child can wield a pencil or a paintbrush, or smush some clay, they'll get a huge kick out of learning what can be done with them.
 Plus, it’s a great way to work on fine motor development.
 "The act of grabbing and using a paintbrush or crayon helps a child better coordinate their wrists and hands," says Dr. Alfano.
 To help them along, try taking a Mommy and Me Art class.